jhumelsine/jhumelsine.github.io/_posts/2024-05-14-interpreter-design-pattern-production.md

 ```

 # The Problem
 I started implementing the design mostly as a proof-of-concept task.
-This was before I knew [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) techniques or [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
+This was before I knew [https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) techniques or [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
 I was able to test my code, but the tests were a bit clunky.

 The design was solid.
 Much like the [Rational Expression Evaluator Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html), the classes and methods fell into place and worked.